-Hepatic encephalopathy is a problem with the brain that is caused by liver disease.
+Hepatic encephalopathy is a problem with the brain in people who have liver disease.
 The problem may be temporary or permanent.

 |Copyright © Nucleus Medical Media, Inc.|

-A liver with disease cannot filter the harmful items in blood.
-These toxins build up in the blood, which reaches the brain and affects the brain’s ability to work properly.
+A diseased liver cannot filter the harmful items in blood.
+These toxins build up in the blood, which reaches the brain and affects the brain’s ability to work as it should.

 - Severe cirrhosis , especially after shunt surgery